Skip To Content

 Inventory & Asset Management

-Take stock of your hardware and software assets.
-Identify items to retire, repair, or upgrade.
+Keep an accurate inventory of all hardware, software and cloud services.
+Identify items to retire, migrate, or upgrade.
 Use this opportunity to clean up outdated records and ensure accurate inventory documentation.

 Manage and Verify Inventory

-You can’t secure what you don’t know you have.
+It’s hard to secure unknown or unidentified assets.
 Ensure records are current and complete.
-Accurate inventory helps you assess risk, allocate resources, and track performance over time.
+An accurate inventory helps assess risk, allocate resources, and track performance over time.

 Evaluate and Upgrade Equipment

 Identify systems that are outdated, unsupported, or approaching end-of-life.
 These systems are vulnerable to security risks.
-Upgrading boosts reliability, performance, and safety.
+Upgrading will boost reliability, performance, and security.

 Patch and Update Software